EdenWise/hjcrc/hjcrc.md

+*The Jews assure themselves advantageous lives.
+Because the Jews keep it silent the political right becomes conservative too (people following the behavior).
+But for the political right is hard to hide the reaction if they are amoungst the people who know less, the yokels, and they act like they know the answers.
+I ask, therefore, to be responsible in reading this for one to consider that as a citizen that one has failed.*

-# The History of the Judeo-Christian Religion and How It Effects Civilization http://tinyurl.com/HJCR1
+# The History of the Judeo-Christian Religion http://tinyurl.com/HJCR1

 ![](images/eras-of-civilization_01_eden.svg) \
 Civilization began as a natural order.
 All this changed when the Judeo-Christian religion started.
 Civilization moved from evolution (natural with whims) to safety belonging to those who invest in a mechanical/fantastical world (salvationists).
 This selfishness is created by the Jewish religion.
 It comes from their "Secret of Heaven".
 With it the Jews force on civilization a dualistic formula (good and evil, male and female, rich and poor...) that grapples them authority in civilization and gives them advantageous lives.
 This formula is implemented by rewarding a single side solely for an era of fifty years, then rewarding a differing/polar side for fifty years.
 For 4100 years this "alternating partisanship" has been kept silent.
 The silence has resulted in confusion has that encourages many selfish acts and has led to fighting (particularly by the less secure on the second side).
 The first side is the Jews, male led, who reward the most desperate men; they are rewarded for protection (a "flood", explained later).
 The second side is for the people that want inclusion, female led, who reward the most desperate females; they are rewarded to support an era of rest (it hides the "flood").
 From this silent "alternating partisanship" the Jews get rich/successful lives, they sustain it like a vital job, and their definition of it is literally "heaven".
 The more a person uses this dualistic formula (and a fair number of people do these days besides the Jews) the likelier they are to have successful lives and the likelier they are to keep heaven silent.
 There is also a third side that is nearly overlooked amid the "saved"---the people who are absent heavenly inclusion.
 These people *can* be used as desperates for better heavenly inclusion *or* can be provided as sacrifices.
 The Christians, a succession of the second side, are largely ignorant of their inclusion in heaven.
 The leadership though *has* bought a place for many Christians into heaven by providing to the Jew's sacrifices, particularly as people.
 I have yet to find anyone who has any overview or impartiality on what is happening.
 These systems have altered the natural order around the planet.